Jasieczk/CHUNGUS/README.md

 The installation procedure uses Docker and has been tested for Ubuntu 20.04.

 ### Prerequisite Data
-- Clone my featup fork into the `docker/dependencies` folder.
+- Clone my FeatUp fork into the `docker/dependencies` folder.
 This can be done as follows (when run within the `docker` folder):
     ```
     git clone https://github.com/andreschreiber/FeatUp-ROS.git dependencies/featup/
     ```
-- Copy the "torch_cache" folder from Box (https://uofi.box.com/s/qivs7e5d9fgm46nkdc7oc4z7nhhp5875) to the folder `docker/dependencies/` and unzip it in dependencies (i.e, there should then be a folder docker/dependencies/torch_cache that contains a folder hub/ that in turn has a bunch of folders with checkpoints).
+- Copy the "torch_cache" folder from Box (https://uofi.box.com/s/qivs7e5d9fgm46nkdc7oc4z7nhhp5875) to the folder `docker/dependencies/` and unzip it in dependencies (i.e, there should then be a folder `docker/dependencies/torch_cache` that contains a folder `hub/` that in turn has a bunch of folders with checkpoints).
 This can be done with the following commands (when run within the `docker` folder):
     ```
     curl -L https://uofi.box.com/shared/static/1ca2s1wa16r6l43ncfl33e48ky4ijlr0 --output dependencies/torch_cache.zip
     unzip dependencies/torch_cache.zip -d ./dependencies/